Police on curfew patrol as Spain fights nightlife infections

 BARCELONA, Spain (AP) — At 10:00 p.m. each night, Barcelona’s professional crime fighters become wet blankets in uniforms.

-Police officers fan out across the coastal city in northwestern Spain to break up clandestine parties and to clear the streets of young adults drinking alcohol, enforcing a nationwide curfew the Spanish government ordered to slow down the spread of coronavirus.
+Police officers fan out across the coastal city in northeastern Spain to break up clandestine parties and to clear the streets of young adults drinking alcohol, enforcing a nationwide curfew the Spanish government ordered to slow down the spread of coronavirus.

 Associated Press journalists accompanied officers from the Mossos d’Esquadra, the police force for Spain’s Catalonia region, on curfew patrol.
 Compared to the killings, bar brawls or domestic violence calls the officers are used to handling, busting people for being out after hours is easy work.